kjbenk/get-notified/readme.txt

 Get Notified is a simple to use notification plugin that sends you messages of certain WordPress events via Email or Slack.

 == Description ==
 Get Notified sends you notifications when certain events happen on your site.
-For now, the plugin simply sends a notification via Email or Slack when a post changes status (i.e. publish, pending, draft, trash) on your site.
+For now, the plugin simply sends a notification via Email or Slack when a post changes status (i.e. publish, pending, draft, trash) or a new comment is created on your site.

 *Examples*